Talha114/urdu-poetry-generation/README.md

-# Poetry Generation in Roman Urdu
+# Poetry Generation in Urdu

-This project is aimed at generating poetry in Roman Urdu using n-gram language modeling and the spaCy pipeline for text processing.
+This project is aimed at generating poetry in Urdu using n-gram language modeling and the spaCy pipeline for text processing.
 The generated poetry will consist of a ghazal containing seven stanzas, each containing two verses where each verse consists of 6-8 words.

 ## Assignment Task
 The task is to generate a ghazal using different n-gram models.
 The algorithm for generating the poetry is as follows: